residuum/Puredata-abstractions/README.md

 `[switch-bang]`: outputs bang alternatively on two outlets when receiving a bang.

-`[switch-matrix-6x6]`: routes 6 inlets to 6 outlets.
+`[switch-matrix]`: routes inlets to outlets.
 Rows correspond to outlets, columns to inlets, so the toggle in row 1 column 2 routes the input from inlet 2 to outlet 1, e.g. useful for toggling synchronization of `[sample-looper~]` instances.
+Can be initialized with the number of inlets and outlets with up to 15, defaults to 4.

 `[switch-spigot]`: outputs 1 and 0 alternatively on the two outlets, useful for switching two spigot objects.